 Christmas Team Building Activities to Build Morale and Fun at Work

 First, we’ll talk about Christmas team building events for small groups.
 Next, I’ll share some of my favorite activities for larger groups.
 Finally, we’ll cover a few virtual holiday party ideas.
-Let’s start with the easiest — the small group activities.
+Let’s start planning that Christmas team building event!

-Please, please, please don’t overthink your holiday office party if your group is small (under 20 people).
-If you want to keep your cost lower, just organize a potluck lunch on the last day before you break for the holidays.
+Please, please, please don’t overthink your holiday office party if your group is small.
+Small groups are usually 20 people or fewer.
+If you want to keep your cost lower, just organize a potluck on the last day before your holiday break.
 Then, let your team go home once the party is over.
 This type of activity is an easy way to get your whole team involved in the party preparation.
 Most often, your team members will bring their “specialty.”
-So, the group will eat well.
-They will also compliment each other on the items that each brings to the party.
+This opens up communication amongst the team, such as complimenting each other on the items they bring to the party.

 If you want to splurge a bit more, have a caterer bring in lunch.
-You may also want to bring in a few bottles of wine or Champagne for an impromptu wine tasting.
+You may also want to bring a few bottles of wine or Champagne for an impromptu wine tasting.
 Alternatively, you might supply a container of hot chocolate or decorated candy canes to increase the Christmas spirit of the party.
-The point is to create a holiday season atmosphere.
 The party doesn’t have to cost a fortune or be overly elaborate.
-Just give your team some time to relax and enjoy some teamwork after a hard year of team work.
+The point is to create a holiday season atmosphere, maybe even add a few decorations.
+Just give your team some time to relax and enjoy themselves after a hard year of teamwork.

 A Nice Dinner Is Often the Best Christmas Team Building Activity.